AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 In the Analysis of Literature section, Equations 3-7 are evaluated and related to one another to form one basis for parameters of the system's design.

 ### Gas Solubility versus Temperature
+(**The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content since the major source of the dissolved oxygen is air.
+Therefore, the system's effectiveness in removing dissolved oxygen should be proportional to the system's effectiveness in removing dissolved air.**)
 **Summarize the information & why it relates to our experimental apparatus**

 <p style="text-align: center;">